VARIOUS MARINE KEYS.

 038b. ....
 Royal Navy AP 65485.

-These keys were made by Marconi companies around the UK, as were many other military keys such as the AP7681's the RAF "D" types etc..
+These keys were designed and made by Marconi owned companies in the UK, as were many other military keys such as the AP7681's the RAF "D" types etc..
+On the front edge of the base is "ADMIRALTY PATTERN 65485 KEY MORSE SERIAL No. STR.
+930 KG".

 047/48. ....
 Two American WW2 Flame Proof Navy Keys with US Navy Logo.